simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-ai/index.en.md

 ### 8. Azure Machine Learning

-The **Azure Machine Learning extension for Visual Studio Code** integrates seamlessly with Azure Machine Learning service, allowing you to manage and monitor your machine learning experiments and models directly from your editor.
+The **Azure Machine Learning extension for Visual Studio Code** integrates smoothly with Azure Machine Learning service, allowing you to manage and monitor your machine learning experiments and models directly from your editor.
 It provides access to datastores, datasets, and experiment tracking for efficient AI development.

 You can download the Azure Machine Learning extension from the official Visual Studio Code marketplace: [Azure Machine Learning extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-ai).